SKILLS THAT LAST A LIFE TIME

 The entire package, of course, feeds into the most essential quality of all: Confidence.
 Children (and adults) with strong self-esteem and a sense of self-worth feel confident and capable.
 They participate more in class and, indeed, in life.

 When students are confident and secure about who they are, they're more likely to have a growth mindset.
-That means they can motivate themselves to take on new challenges and cope with and learn from mistakes.
+That means they can motivate themselves to take on new challenges and change the world.